Do Go On - 536 - FedEx Flight 705

 I like forts.

-You know I build the best pillow fort out there.
+You know, I build the best pillow fort out there.

-Couldn't put a pillow in there.
+Couldn't foot pillow in there.

 I'm the Fort Wizard.